In Search of Projectively Equivariant Networks: Projective equivariance

 \subsection{The structure of the spaces \texorpdfstring{$U^\varepsilon$}{U-epsilon}}

 Let us study the spaces $U^\varepsilon$.
-Before looking at important special cases, let us begin by stating two properties that hold in general. \begin{proposition} (i) If $V$ is finite dimensional and $H$ is compact, $U^\varepsilon$ is only non-trivial if $\varepsilon$ maps into the unit circle.
+Before looking at important special cases, which will reveal the important consequences of Theorem \ref{th:main} discussed in the introduction, let us begin by stating two properties that hold in general. \begin{proposition} (i) If $\calV$ is finite dimensional and $H$ is compact, $U^\varepsilon$ is only non-trivial if $\varepsilon$ maps into the unit circle.

 (ii) The $U^\varepsilon$ are contained in the space $U_{HH}$ of solutions of the linear invariance problem